 If you are trying boggle from home, you can still download the boggle file.

-Once you've downloaded the file, dig around for the Java files and start exploring.
+Once you've downloaded and unzipped the file, dig around for the Java files and start exploring.
 You should rename the jj directories to your own username.
 On a department machine, run:

 mv boggle/src/main/java/edu/brown/cs/jj boggle/src/main/java/edu/brown/cs/$USER mv boggle/src/test/java/edu/brown/cs/jj boggle/src/test/java/edu/brown/cs/$USER(on a home machine, substitute your login for $USER manually).

 Then make the associated changes to package names as well.
-Here's a handy shell command that looks for "jj" in all the java files under the boggle subdirectory.
-You'll need to edit them.
+Here's a handy shell command that looks through all files contained in your current directory and replaces any instances of "jj" with your username.

 find boggle -name "*.java" | xargs grep jj